Talking about it is one thing.

 This fine process requires a handheld-drill to create four small recesses in the acetate frame front.

-These four holes are for our small stainless steel rivets.
+These four holes are for our small solid steel rivets.
 If the recess is too deep, the frame is ruined.
 Too shallow, the rivets stick out and catch on your cardigan.

 Think bridges.
 Think spitfire planes.